 The Group may write-off financial assets that are still subject to enforcement activity.
-The outstanding contractual amounts of such assets written off during the year ended January 31, 2021 was \$173,370 (2020: \$nil).
+The outstanding contractual amounts of such assets written off during the year ended January 31, 2022 was \$611,759 (2021: \$173,845).

 The Group still seeks to recover amounts it is legally owed in full, but which have been partially written off due to no reasonable expectation of full recovery.